rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/scene_marp/scene01-sonarqube-intro.md

 <!-- _class: slide-content -->
 # 3. 🖥️ Screen Capture
+🔍 SonarQube provides a comprehensive platform for analyzing code quality, identifying vulnerabilities, and managing technical debt. 🛠️ By integrating it into your workflow, you can ensure your software meets the highest standards of maintainability and security.

-1. Open SonarQube dashboard
+1. 📱 Open SonarQube dashboard and explore the interface

-2. Navigate to Projects section
+2. 📂 Navigate to Projects section and understand project organization

-3. Show how to create a new project
+3. ➕ Show how to create a new project with proper configuration

-4. Demonstrate basic project settings
+4. ⚙️ Demonstrate basic project settings and quality profiles

-5. Run first analysis
+5. 🔄 Run first analysis and interpret the results
+6. 📊 Explore the quality gates and metrics dashboard

 <!-- _class: lower-third -->
 Scene 01 - Demonstration